Dallas-Hays/CSCI3308-Final/README.md

 CSCI3308-Final
 ==============
- The
-OMG IM EDITING THE README

-final project repo for Dallas Hays, Ethan Kreloff, and Aaron Rosano
+ The final project repo for Dallas Hays, Ethan Kreloff, and Aaron Rosano